ranfysvalle02/neuron-fundamentals/README.md

 **Success!**

 By combining neurons, we've built a simple neural network that correctly simulates the XOR gate.
-It's a clear example that sometimes, teamwork is essential to solve complex challenges.
+This demonstrates that sometimes, collaboration is key to overcoming complex challenges—whether it's organizing a unique concert or processing intricate computations.

+---

 ---

 ## **The Power of Many: Keeping Our Brains Healthy**